OWASP/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 After defining the test environment, the penetration tests dependent on security goals and found risk functions can be planned, e.g., in regard to (A)SIL.
 Furthermore, the penetration tests have to be selected and a prioritization and categorization of these tests should be made.

-Use the BSI guideline for IT-Security penetration tests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/Studien/Penetrationstest/penetrationstest.pdf?__blob=publicationFile&v=3) and the BSI Study of Penetration Tests (https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Sicherheitsberatung/Pentest_Webcheck/Leitfaden_Penetrationstest.pdf?__blob=publicationFile&v=10) if applicable.
+Use the [BSI guideline for IT-Security penetration tests](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/Studien/Penetrationstest/penetrationstest.pdf?__blob=publicationFile&v=3) and the [BSI Study of Penetration Tests](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Sicherheitsberatung/Pentest_Webcheck/Leitfaden_Penetrationstest.pdf?__blob=publicationFile&v=10) if applicable.

 Alternatively, external penetration testers can be tasked for certification.
 Additional measures for planning the penetration tests can be offered in form of training and certifications for internal penetration testers.

-Experience and previous made results should be taken into account during planning of penetration tests.
+Experience and previously made results should be taken into account during planning of penetration tests.

 ##### B. Downscale security risks of external software and hardware components
 Every project team that uses external software or hardware has to ensure the security of said hardware.